medxpy/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 18-Life is a series of commas, not periods
 Command that lists all the files and directories of the current directory, separated by commas (,)

+### 19-File type:School
+A magic file school.mgc that can be used with the command file to detect School data files